Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 What Is Aspergillus?

-Aspergillus is a mold that can be found in many habitats around the world.
-Some species of Aspergillus have important uses, but others can live on or in the human body and cause disease.
-The disease usually takes the form of a respiratory disorder.
-Unfortunately, in some people the mold can become invasive and cause a life threatening infection.
+Aspergillus is a genus of mold that can be found in many habitats around the world and exists as different species.
+Some species have important uses, but others can live on or in the human body and cause disease.
+The disease usually takes the form of a respiratory disorder and may be relatively minor.
+Unfortunately, in some people the mold becomes invasive and may cause a potentially dangerous infection.
 An infection produced by Aspergillus is known as aspergillosis.

 Like other molds, Aspergillus is a type of fungus.
 Its body consists of thin, branching filaments called hyphae.
-When they're mature, the hyphae produce reproductive spores that travel to other areas, where they germinate to produce new hyphae.
+The hyphae form a network called a mycelium.
+When they're mature, they produce reproductive spores that travel to other areas, where they germinate to produce new hyphae.

 Aspergillus spores typically enter the human body by inhalation.
-If a person has a functioning immune system the spores are generally destroyed.
-If the spores do manage to germinate the resulting hyphae stay inside the airways and don't travel further into the body.
-In some people with a damaged immune system, however, the hyphae are able to invade deeper body structures and organs, causing a very serious infection.
+If a person has a healthy immune system, the spores are generally destroyed.
+If the spores do manage to germinate, the resulting hyphae usually stay inside the airways and don't travel further into the body.
+In some people with a damaged immune system, however, the hyphae are able to invade deeper body structures and organs and may cause a very serious infection.

 Some Helpful Species of Aspergillus

 Although molds have a bad reputation, some species—including species of Aspergillus—can be helpful, at least under certain conditions.
-For example:
+Some examples are listed below.